IlhanAltunbas/File-Reader/README.md

 ## 🧠 Architecture – `MVVM` Focus

-The core logic is handled by `MainViewModel`, which maintains UI state and coordinates with the repository layer.
+The core logic is handled by `ModelViewViewModel`, which maintains UI state and coordinates with the repository layer.

 ### 📌 States